techlib/celus/docs/admin.rst

 Defining report types
 =====================

-Report types are not hard-coded in the Celus codebase, but rather defined in the database.
+Report types are not hard-coded in the CELUS codebase, but rather defined in the database.
 This allows flexible creation of new report types, especially in case of custom manually uploaded data.
 The following steps describe how to create a report type from scratch.
 You may also use existing report types as inspiration when creating your own data types.